 - Tap to the Security tab in the properties window

-If you don’t get such tab in windows XP system , then close the properties window, open any folder , select tools>folder options>view and make uncheck to the option Use simple file sharing.
+If you don’t get such a tab in the Windows XP system, then close the properties window, open any folder, select tools>folder options>view, and make uncheck to the option Use simple file sharing.

 - Click Add And Find, then select the user IUSR_<COMPUTERNAME>.

-One of the most common reasons behind this Access “Could Not Use Database, File Already in Use” Error can also be the corruption of Access database.
+One of the most common reasons behind this MS Access “Could Not Use Database; File Already in Use” Error can also be the corruption of the Access database.

-Hopefully you have got the perfect solution to resolve Access “Couldn’t Use Database; File Already In Use” Error with the manual fixes.
-But if in case you fail to do so then try the alternative option i.e Access Database Repair N Recovery Software.
-This will surely resolve your Access Database “File Already In Use” Error.
+Hopefully, you have got the perfect solution to resolve Access “Couldn’t Use Database; File Already In Use” error with the manual fixes.
+But if in case you fail to do so then try the alternative option to repair Access database using Access Database Repair N Recovery Software.
+This will surely resolve your Access Database “File Already In Use” error.

 And do share your experiences with us regarding this blog after reading the complete post and most importantly after trying the fixes.